-The main differences between a CPA and CMA is that a CMA has mix expertise in financial accounting and strategic management.
+The main differences between a CPA and CMA certification is that a CMA has mix expertise in financial accounting and strategic management.
 This certification essentially expands on financial accounting by adding management skills which enable CMAs to make strategic business decisions based on financial information.
 CPAs perform/sign audits and are involved in lots of tax work, especially representing companies during IRS audits.
-Make sure you know what you'd like to do in your career since both designations lead to different industry roles.
+Essentially, both certifications lead to different professional roles.

 That being said, having a strong certification does, of course, help.
 It's not only required in most public accounting firms, but is a huge leg up on your competition.
 Particularly in the interviewing and recruiting stages of finding your first job, and making a career jump down the road.
 For those of you that are unaware, the practical difference between a CPA and CMA license is for the career path you are taking: